daisugiland/daisugi/STYLE_GUIDE.md

 ### Interfaces

-  * Use interfaces over aliases.
+  * Use interfaces over aliases where possible.

     ❌  Bad